Kasyap3/agentic_os/README.md

 ##### Step 3: Install Virtualized Environment (Optional)
 To use the mcp for computer-use agent, we strongly recommend you install a virtualized environment equipped with GUI.
 Instructions can be found in [here](https://github.com/xlang-ai/OSWorld).

-**Note**: The machine where the Agent OS kernel (Agent OS) is installed must also have the Agent OS SDK (Cerebrum) installed.
-Installing Agent OS kernel will install the Agent OS SDK automatically by default.
-If you are using the Local Kernel mode, i.e., you are running Agent OS and agents on the same machine, then simply install both Agent OS and Cerebrum on that machine.
-If you are using Remote Kernel mode, i.e., running Agent OS on Machine 1 and running agents on Machine 2 and the agents remotely interact with the kernel, then you need to install both Agent OS kernel and Agent OS SDK on Machine 1, and install the Agent OS SDK alone on Machine 2.
+**Note**: The machine where the oneOS kernel (oneOS) is installed must also have the oneOS SDK (Cerebrum) installed.
+Installing oneOS kernel will install the oneOS SDK automatically by default.
+If you are using the Local Kernel mode, i.e., you are running oneOS and agents on the same machine, then simply install both oneOS and Cerebrum on that machine.
+If you are using Remote Kernel mode, i.e., running oneOS on Machine 1 and running agents on Machine 2 and the agents remotely interact with the kernel, then you need to install both oneOS kernel and oneOS SDK on Machine 1, and install the oneOS SDK alone on Machine 2.
 Please follow the guidelines at [Cerebrum](https://github.com/agiresearch/Cerebrum) regarding how to install the SDK.

 ### Quickstart
-Before launching Agent OS, it is required to set up configurations.
-Agent OS provides two ways of setting up configurations, one is to set up by directly modifying the configuration file, another is to set up interactively.
+Before launching oneOS, it is required to set up configurations. oneOS provides two ways of setting up configurations, one is to set up by directly modifying the configuration file, another is to set up interactively.

 #### Set up configuration file directly (Recommended)
 You need API keys for services like OpenAI, Anthropic, Groq and HuggingFace.
-The simplest way to configure them is to edit the `Agent OS/config/config.yaml`.
+The simplest way to configure them is to edit the `oneos/config/config.yaml`.

 > [!TIP]
-> It is important to mention that, we strongly recommend using the `Agent OS/config/config.yaml` file to set up your API keys.
+> It is important to mention that, we strongly recommend using the `oneos/config/config.yaml` file to set up your API keys.
 This method is straightforward and helps avoid potential sychronization issues with environment variables.

-A simple example to set up your API keys in `Agent OS/config/config.yaml` is shown below:
+A simple example to set up your API keys in `oneos/config/config.yaml` is shown below:
 ```yaml
 api_keys:
   openai: "your-openai-key"